The best navigation and route planning apps for bicycle touring in 2025

 Viewing the cycle routes with their names on a map is crucial.
 This way, I can easily find This-Cool-Bike-Route-someone-told-me-about and adjust my planning to follow it.

-I also appreciate being able to control whether I want to go more on the road or off the road.
+I also appreciate the option to decide whether I want to go more on or off the road.
 Some apps allow you to choose whether you prefer the fastest route or the most scenic one.

 I like to take some days off from cycling and do small hikes instead, so I find it very useful to have an overview of the hiking trails in the area, too.